elomarii/PassMan/README.md

 This encryption scheme is widely recognized for its strength and security, providing robust protection for stored passwords and information.

 ### Currently working on
+- [x] export encrypted passwords as a file
-- [ ] Import/export encryption files
+- [ ] import encryption files

 ---